dCache/www-dcache-org/content/post/19-annual-workshop.md

 ![Workshop promo][banner]

-We are happy to announce the 19th International dCache workshop 2025.
-It will take place from 2025-05-20 to 2025-05-21 in person and hosted by CC-IN2P3 in Lyon.
+We are pleased to announce the 19th International dCache Workshop 2025!
+The workshop will be held in person from May 20 to May 21, 2025, at CC-IN2P3 in Lyon.

 https://indico.desy.de/e/dcache-uw19

-As usual we will present forthcoming developments and technologies, both provided by and influencing dCache.
-However, we are always happy to include presentations from you, especially if you have a special configuration, user community or use case, or experience with new hardware.
-If you have something to share with us or have an interest in a particular topic - hands up!
+As always, we will present upcoming developments and technologies related to dCache, as well as those influencing its ecosystem.
+We also welcome contributions from the community—whether you have a unique configuration, a specific user community use case, or experience with new hardware, we'd love to hear from you!

+If you have something to share or are interested in a particular topic, let us know—your input is invaluable!

-Please contact us for workshop related questions and suggestion using   `workshopԹdcache.org`.
+Please contact us for workshop-related questions and suggestions using `workshopԹdcache.org`.

 [banner]: /img/19-dcache-workshop.png